 Call of Duty’s sheer size is both a blessing and a curse when talking about its toxic gaming communities.
 Millions of people play CoD, and the average person doesn’t care too much about the game.
 They get home from work, make a sandwich, and play some Ground War.
 However, the size of CoD lobbies and the game’s mature subject matter leads to Call of Duty’s reputation as a toxic gaming community.

 Between the high-variance nature of Battle Royale, the average age of the player, and a close connection to the culturally conscious, Fortnite attracts some of the most poisonous players in gaming.
-Between angry children in chat and angry men on Twitch, Fortnite lands just outside the top 5 most toxic gaming communities in the world.
+Between angry children in chat and angry men on Twitch, Fortnite lands just outside the top five most toxic gaming communities in the world.

 5. Fighting Game Community

 The fighting game community is one of the most dedicated scenes in esports, but the complicated and often unexplored nature of fighting games contributes to the FGC’s reputation among toxic gaming communities.
 The average Tekken 7 or Street Fighter V player will not hesitate to stomp and demean a new player.
 Knowledge comes hard in fighting games, and fighting gamers exploit more often than share.
+All of which helps to produce one of the worst gaming communities.

 The other factor making the fighting games scene a toxic gaming community is the eagerness and confidence of its least-educated members.
 Misinformation is rife within fighting games, and people are quick to give opinions on titles that they’ve never even played.
 While the FGC can showcase the best in gaming communities, it can also be one of the most negative and ill-informed.